-- Analyze music according to cultural areas and according to the social contexts in which they arise and develop by applying it to research and interpretive projects. - Applying critical projects musicological research and interpretive projects. - Consider innovative projects musicological research and interpretive projects. - Distinguish contexts (social, economic, historical, artistic) involved in the music profession to conduct interpretive projects - Transmitted orally and written musicological aspects, educational and interpretive projects carried out. - Working in interdisciplinary contexts related to musicology, music education and interpretation.
+- Analyze music according to cultural areas and according to the social contexts in which they arise and develop by applying it to research and interpretive projects. - Applying critical projects musicological research and interpretive projects. - Consider innovative projects musicological research and interpretive projects. - Develop the capacity to assess sex and gender inequalities in order to design solutions to them. - Distinguish contexts (social, economic, historical, artistic) involved in the music profession to conduct interpretive projects - Transmitted orally and written musicological aspects, educational and interpretive projects carried out. - Working in interdisciplinary contexts related to musicology, music education and interpretation.